 - Von Willebrand's disease (vWD) is the most common inherited bleeding disorder.
 Usually the condition is mild without spontaneous bleeding.
 It occurs equally in men and women and is caused by reduced production or abnormality of Von Willebrand's factor (vWF) that both promotes normal platelet function and stabilises factor VIII.

-- Rare autosomal recessive disorders (Glanzmann's thrombasthenia and Bernard-Soulier syndrome) affecting platelet membrane glycoproteins and causing abnormal platelet binding and aggregation
+- Platelet function disorders: rare autosomal recessive disorders affecting platelet membrane glycoproteins and causing abnormal platelet adhesion (eg, Bernard-Soulier syndrome), aggregation (eg, Glanzmann's thrombasthenia) or secretion.

 - Liver disease and cirrhosis cause reduced synthesis of clotting proteins and thrombocytopenia.

-- Vitamin K deficiency due to dietary deficiency, gastrointestinal malabsorption or absence of gut bacteria in infancy (haemorrhagic disease of the newborn).
+- Vitamin K deficiency due to dietary deficiency, gastrointestinal malabsorption or absence of gut bacteria in infancy (vitamin K deficiency bleeding of the newborn).

 - Shock, sepsis or malignancy can all cause an increased bleeding tendency, often through the final common pathway of disseminated intravascular coagulopathy (DIC) where simultaneous microvascular thrombosis and generalised bleeding occur due to massive consumption of coagulation factors or damage to vessel walls (for example, in meningococcal septicaemia).

-- Circulating autoantibodies to coagulation factors (eg, in lymphoma and systemic lupus erythematosus) or to platelets (as in immune thrombocytopenic purpura).
+- Autoimmune: circulating autoantibodies to coagulation factors (eg, in lymphoma and systemic lupus erythematosus) or to platelets (as in immune thrombocytopenic purpura).

-- Amyloidosis where factor X deficiency occurs as well as local infiltration of blood vessels.
+- Amyloidosis: where factor X deficiency occurs as well as hyperfibrinolysis and local infiltration of blood vessels.

-- Vitamin C deficiency can cause diffuse haemorrhage in surgical patients.
+- Vitamin C deficiency leads to weakened collagen and blood vessel fragility but can also cause diffuse haemorrhage in surgical patients.